julitopower/CppWebAssemblyEmscript/README.md

 WebAssembly + C++ + Emscript.
 The current example contains a Canvas that captures keyboard input.
 This is an early effort, and it has limitations:

-* Doesn't handle control characers other than backspace
+* Doesn't handle control characters other than backspace, and return
-* Single line.
-Wrap around is not implemented
+* Wrap around is not implemented

 This project will be morphing into a graphical application, and different commits are likely to reflect progress in my understanding of WebAssembly/Emscripten features